Laurence Hope (artist): Australian years

 In 1944 at the age of 17 Hope left home and travelled to Brisbane.
 Penniless, he spent a number of nights sleeping rough before meeting the poet Barrett Reid who took him to stay at his parents, this was the start of a lifelong friendship.
 A string of temporary jobs followed to help facilitate his art which remained largely concerned with depicting the dispossessed and vulnerable in society.

 Intellectually Hope aligned himself with the Barjai Group, a collection of writers and poets led by Barrett Reid, and with members including Barbara Patterson and Charles Osborne.
 Later, in 1945 along with Pamela Seeman and Laurence Collison, he formed the Miya Studios with the aim of providing exhibition space for young artists with common goals.
-Laurence Hope exhibited at their annual exhibition during the life of the Studios from 1945-49.
+Laurence Hope exhibited at their annual exhibition during the life of the Studios from 1945 to 1949.
 During this time he became re-acquainted with Charles Blackman, the two travelled, painted and lived together over a number of years.
 Blackman credited Hope with helping him adjust to life as an artist during this time.

 On a hitchhiking trip with Barrett Reid in 1947 he was introduced to John and Sunday Reed who were to become lifelong supporters of his art.
 Though them Hope became acquainted with many of the influential avant-garde in the Melbourne art scene such as Joy Hester, Sidney Nolan, Arthur Boyd and John Perceval.

 In the late 40s and early 50s Hope travelled widely around Queensland working in a range of odd jobs and painting vivid jungle, urban and figurative images.
 During this time he had a number of successful solo exhibitions in Brisbane at the Moreton Gallery and Johnstone Gallery.

 In 1953, he moved to Melbourne where he met Georges Mora and Mirka Mora and was adopted into their family eventually becoming godfather to their second son William Mora.
 He appeared in a number of exhibitions at Mirka's studio, including a solo show in 1954.
 He also helped re-establish the Contemporary Arts Society.
 During his time in Melbourne he met with a significant network of artists who matched his own ideas of true originality born of imagination, including Danila Vassilieff, John Percival, Arthur Boyd, Jean Langley and Robert Dickerson.
 In 1962 Laurence collaborated with Perceval and Mirka Mora on murals Aspendale Fricassee and Balzac Fricassee by Ross Crothall and Mike Brown of the Annandale Imitation Realists'.
 By this time he had moved to painting mainly with oil on board, rather than his earlier work which tended to be watercolour and gouache on paper.
 This coincided with him increasingly focusing his energies on exploring the isolation and loneliness of the human condition, a subject he had explored since his teenage years and has continued to return to throughout his life.
-His ‘collective paintings of Lovers, Dreamers and Isolates depict the mood and temperament of individuals concealing more significant emotions’.
+His 'collective paintings of Lovers, Dreamers and Isolates depict the mood and temperament of individuals concealing more significant emotions'.